lxdlam/CP-Answers/README.md

 Most of the codes here are AC codes, but many of them can be greatly optimized.
 Some of them are just partial solutions. ~~Some of them just stay here.
 (I will check them later.)~~ All of them should be removed or became AC code, if you still find any, just open a issue to let me know.

+You can find all my template under `My Templates` folder.

 Many of them are written under the C++14 standard.
 I compile them using:

 - Clang 7.0.0 (usually I use this one)